Foundations in Qualitative Methods

 A 45-page dissertation, planned and approved in consultation with research supervisor.

-A further 25 credits to be chosen from a 15-credit module from the school's LLM programme, advanced research training methods modules, or any other modules, subject to approval.
+A further 25 credits to be chosen from the school's LLM programme, advanced research training methods modules, or any other modules, subject to approval.